SigmaEnterprise/SigmaEnterprise.github.io/_posts/2025-07-28-Linux-Hardening-Checklist-For-Bitcoin-Nodes-&-Nostr-Relays.md

+---
+title: Linux Hardening Checklist For Bitcoin Nodes and Nostr Relays
+date: 2025-07-28 5:17:21 -0400
+categories: [Engineering, Servers]
+tags: [hardening]
-Running a Bitcoin node or self-custody apps requires a **secure Linux server environment**.
+description: Running a Bitcoin node or self-custody apps requires a **secure Linux server environment**.
 This guide provides a step-by-step hardening process using malware scanners, intrusion detection, SSH hardening, and proactive monitoring.
 Each section includes commands, explanations, and diagrams to visualize the flow.
 ---

 ## **1. Install Malware Scanning Tools**